 His death was sad, especially watching little Dani cry over his dead body.
 But it is bittersweet, because Thackery’s spirit is released and he comes back briefly as a ghost to thank Dani and Max for freeing him.

-#1137 on The Best Movies of All Timesee more on Hocus Pocus
+#58 on The Funniest '90s Moviessee more on Hocus Pocus